EBRD-ProzorroA7-RiskIndicators-SASU/Ukraine-Development-of-online-data-driven-monitoring-methodologies-and-piloting-analytical-tools/Development of online data-driven monitoring methodologies and piloting analytical and monitoring tools by the State Audit Service of Ukraine –  Development and implementation of front-end analytical tool/Readme.md

 # Legal Transition Programme

-## Ukraine: Development of online data-driven monitoring methodologies and piloting analytical and monitoring tools by the State Audit Service of Ukraine </br> </br> _Development of online data-driven monitoring methodologies and piloting analytical and monitoring tools by the State Audit Service of Ukraine – Development and implementation of front-end analytical tool_
+## Development of online data-driven monitoring methodologies and piloting analytical and monitoring tools by the State Audit Service of Ukraine – Development and implementation of front-end analytical tool

 ### Description: